 Why Choose Maeides Stana?

 We are a friendly and welcoming Lodge with an active social calendar.
 We have members of mixed ages from a wide range of occupations.
-Based in Maidstone, We regularly meet socially and have a number of active golfers (of all standards), and we are the current holders (2021) of the Provincial Golfing trophy.
+Based in Maidstone, We regularly meet socially and have a number of active golfers (of all standards), plus many football, cricket and rugby fans.

 We support a number of national and local charities, as well as the Freemasons own "Teddies for Loving Care" charity